julianperrott/WowClassicGrindBot/README.md

 - The bot was written from scratch in C#.
 The Pathing calculation is mostly from an old library called [PPather](https://github.com/namreeb/PPather).

-- All classes are working except Hunter.
+- Most of the classes should work.

 - Pathing to grind route, vendor and repair.
+Indoors pathfinding only works properly if `PathFilename` is exists.

 - Further detail about the bot can be found in my [Blog post](http://www.codesin.net/post/wowbot/).